 - 15 oz can tomato sauce

-- 1 tsp beef stock concentrate (I use Better Than Bouillon brand or 1 tsp beef bouillon)
+- 1 teaspoon beef stock concentrate (I use Better Than Bouillon brand or 1 teaspoon beef bouillon)

 - 16 oz Yukon gold potatoes, peeled and chopped into cubes

 - 3 large carrots, peeled and chopped